bx-sh/assert.sh/README.md

 @spec.test_that_some_commands_exist() {
-  assert some-command this should work assert some-command this should fail
+  assert some-command this should work refute some-command this should fail
 }
 ```